votingworks/electionguard-kotlin-multiplatform/README.md

 # ElectionGuard-Kotlin-Multiplatform

-_last update 6/27/2023_
+_last update 7/15/2023_

-ElectionGuard-Kotlin-Multiplatform (EKM) is an experimental attempt to create a multiplatform Kotlin implementation of [ElectionGuard](https://github.com/microsoft/electionguard), with the eventual goal of running "everywhere" (Android / JVM, iOS, Unix native, and possibly JavaScript-in-browser and/or WASM).
+ElectionGuard-Kotlin-Multiplatform (EKM) is a multiplatform Kotlin implementation of [ElectionGuard](https://github.com/microsoft/electionguard), version 2.0, available under an MIT-style open source [License](LICENSE).

-EKM is targeting the ElectionGuard 2.0 spec, currently in beta.
-Note that EKM is *not* compatible with ElectionGuard-Python or any other ElectionGuard 1.0 implementation.

-EKM is available under an MIT-style open source [License](LICENSE).
+EKM can use both JSON and [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) for serialization.
+Protobuf is a binary format that takes roughly half the space of JSON for the same information.
+EKM includes `.proto` files for all the relevant data formats, which constitutes a well defined and compact schema for EG serialization.

+Currently we have ~85% LOC code coverage on the common and jvm core library (8428/9889 LOC).
+We are focusing on just the JVM implementation, and will consider native and other implementations in the future.

 *Table of contents*:
 <!-- TOC -->